 Diesel technician are tasked with maintaining and repairing diesel engines.

 If they are responsible for fleet maintenance or a similar task, these technicians also check to make sure the fleet's engines are functioning properly in an attempt to prevent breakdowns.
 Diesel technicians may work on marine- or land-based diesel engines, and they may work on larger vehicles (such as trucks) or static diesel engines (such as those in generators).
-While the technician's work environment varies based on their specialty, they often perform physical work in what may be inclement weather.
+While the technician's work environment varies based o…Read more

 Diesel Technician Tasks

-Perform basic preventative maintenance, as well as troubleshoot and repair all types of diesel engine vehicles.
+- Perform basic preventative maintenance, as well as troubleshoot and repair all types of diesel engine vehicles.

-Maintain inventory of tools and supplies.
+- Maintain inventory of tools and supplies.